SPLATteam/SPLAT-WebGuide/docs/getting_started.rst

 -	Microsoft Excel
 -	MESSAGE

 The MESSAGE software comes with a free solver called GLPK.
 If a different solver is needed, it will have to be installed separately.
-Refer to :ref:`using_message` for using alternative solvers.
+Refer to :ref:`install_solver` for using alternative solvers.

 .. _conventions: